shivamgarg001/Nadex/README.md

-# 📈 nadex — Real-Time 5-Minute Binary Options Market Data CLI
+# 📈 NADEX — Real-Time 5-Minute Binary Options Market Data CLI

-`nadex` is a powerful Python CLI tool that fetches **live 5-minute binary options forex data** directly from the Nadex exchange.
+`NADEX` is a powerful Python CLI tool that fetches **live 5-minute binary options forex data** directly from the Nadex exchange.
 With a single command, you can access comprehensive market data including all available forex pairs, trading levels (strikes), bid/ask prices, and order book quantities — transforming your terminal into a real-time trading dashboard.

 Perfect for traders, developers, and financial analysts who need instant access to Nadex's binary options market structure and live pricing data.